frontity/docs/docs/deployment/deploy-on-heroku.md

 https://shielded-gorge-51896.herokuapp.com/ | https://git.heroku.com/shielded-gorge-51896.git
 ```

-When you create an app, a git remote (called `heroku`) is also created and associated with your local git repository.
+When you create an app, a remote git repository (called `heroku`) is also created on Heroku and associated with your local git repository.

 ```
 ⬢  my-frontity-project  master ⦾ git remote -v